-Side effects vary depending on the specific medication, but common side effects of anticonvulsants include weight gain, drowsiness, and the inability to sit still or remain motionless.
+Common side effects of anticonvulsants include weight gain, drowsiness, and an inability to sit still.
 Anticonvulsants are also associated with increased risk of suicidal thoughts and behavior.
-Valproic acid is known to cause damage to fetuses and should be avoided in pregnancy.
+Valproic acid is known to cause birth defects.
 Lamictal is known to cause a rash that can be dangerous.
 Alert your doctor to any new rash that develops while on Lamictal.

-Side effects vary depending on the specific medication, but common side effects of antipsychotics include weight gain, drowsiness, dry mouth, decreased libido, and blurred vision.
-The use of antipsychotics may also affect memory and attention and cause involuntary facial or body movements.
+Common side effects include weight gain, drowsiness, dry mouth, decreased libido, and blurred vision.
+Antipsychotics may also affect memory and attention.
+They are also known to cause involuntary facial or body movements.